batect/batect/ROADMAP.md

     * Android app
   * importance of idempotency
   * improve the getting started guide (it's way too wordy)
+  * switch to something like Sebastian's [termbook](https://github.com/Byron/termbook) for nicer documentation
 * make error message formatting (eg. image build failed, container could not start) prettier and match other output (eg. use of bold for container names)
 * make configuration-related error messages clearer and remove exception class names etc.
 * easy way to update to new versions when notified (eg. `batect update` downloads new wrapper script and replaces it in place)